 For example, let’s say an investor has held an Equity Savings Scheme for six months, succeeding which the portfolio has shed about 10% of the value.
 Now, if the debt segment of the scheme generates about 6% annual returns and the arbitrage segment bring about 6.5% returns, then the investor’s loss will be minimised to an extent.

 Thus, cumulative return from ESS will only reduce marginally even with the 10% market decline.
 Whereas, balanced funds or equity market schemes would have generated negative returns, the quantum of which would have depended on the type of stocks in said portfolio.

-With this scheme, a specific portion of equity is considered as security to maximise the returns from investment portfolio.
+With this scheme, a specific portion of the equity is considered as security to maximise the returns from an investment portfolio.
 Thus, this equity, along with the derivative exposure, is cumulatively considered to be equity allocations, and as a result, these funds are treated as equity assets.

 Therefore, for the purposes of taxation as well, equity savings funds are treated as equity funds.
 Investors are thus liable for certain taxes.

 The long term capital gains from equity assets and stocks are tax-free if the quantum of gains is less than Rs.
 1 Lakh.
 This corpus of capital gain is taxed at a rate of 10%.
 However, if the investor holds the funds for less than 12 months, the tax implication will be according to the short term capital gains order, i.e., at the rate of 15%.

 Who should Invest in Equity Savings Scheme?